parents

 Parents to PhDs

-I’m happy to share my e-book, Parents to Parents to PhDs: 28 Interviews With People Who Share Heartache, Wisdom, and Healing From First-Hand Experience With Substance Use Disorder.
+I’m happy to share my e-book, Parents to PhDs: 28 Interviews With People Who Share Heartache, Wisdom, and Healing From First-Hand Experience With Substance Use Disorder.

 The purpose of the e-book is to provide information from those who have experienced or studied addiction.

-Though the years of writing online, I had the distinct honor of interviewing a number of people from different walks of life.
+Through the years of writing online, I had the distinct honor of interviewing a number of people from different walks of life.
 They have had the courage to share their experiences in order to help others.
-People feel less alone when they are able to connect with those who have been in the same situation.
+People feel less alone when they can connect with those who have been in the same situation.

-The interviews share a variety of opinions and experiences about substance use that I hope lead you to a better place.
+The interviews present a variety of opinions and experiences on substance use that I hope will lead you to a better place.

-To just name a few, David Sheff and Christopher Kennedy Lawford share their wealth of knowledge from their research and personal experiences.
+To name a few, David Sheff and Christopher Kennedy Lawford share their expertise from their research and personal experiences.

-Dr. Herby Bell uses the wisdom from his personal and family experiences to spread awareness and help others.
+Dr. Herby Bell draws on his personal and family experiences to raise awareness and support others.

-Dr. Jeff Foote shares the life-changing tools and strategies of CRAFT for parents and family members that he has found to be so helpful.
-Greg Williams contributes his story of recovery and his amazing video, The Anonymous People.
-Mark Matthews, marathon runner, gifted writer, and addiction counselor shares tips that changed his life.
+Dr. Jeff Foote shares the life-changing CRAFT tools and strategies he has found so helpful for parents and family members.
+Greg Williams shares his recovery story and his video, The Anonymous People.
+Mark Matthews, marathon runner, gifted writer, and addiction counselor, shares tips that changed his life.

 G-Na Casazza tells her family’s story about the impact of one person’s decision to drink and drive.
-Tommy Rosen shares how he embraced recovery to become a well-known yoga teacher and creator of Recovery 2.0.
+Tommy Rosen shares how he embraced recovery, becoming a well-known yoga teacher and creator of Recovery 2.0.

 There are many more interviews than I can list here.
 I believe this e-book will give you hope, share recovery strategies, and remind you that you are not alone on your journey.
-There are many who are paving the way for all of us to have a better tomorrow.
+Many are paving the way for a better tomorrow for all of us.

 These 28 people are spreading awareness and helping other families who are concerned about their child’s substance use.